The most common problem that will prevent your Volvo from starting is a weak or dead car battery.

-If experiencing this situation, the first thing you should do is press a throttle pedal while starting a car.
-This can help in situations where the idle control is not working properly.
+If experiencing this situation, you should first press a throttle pedal while starting a car.
+This can help in cases where the idle control is not working correctly.

 A bad fuel pump can prevent your Volvo from starting.
 The fuel pump is located in the fuel tank, either under the back seat or under the trunk floor.

-Have somebody turn the ignition on while you listen for a buzzing sound that indicates a working fuel pump.
+Have somebody turn the ignition on while listening for a buzzing sound indicating a working fuel pump.
 If you can't hear anything, the chances are that the fuel pump is dead.

 Check the fuel pump relay, as that can also be the culprit.

-To verify your fuel system is working properly, perform a fuel pressure test by connecting a Fuel Pressure Gauge to the Schrader valve located on the fuel rail on top of the engine.
+To verify your fuel system is working correctly, perform a fuel pressure test by connecting a Fuel Pressure Gauge to the Schrader valve located on the fuel rail on top of the engine.

 As modern cars are loaded with various sensors and other sophisticated systems, Volvo no start scenario can be caused by many possible faults.

 The only reliable way you can narrow down the problem is to use a Volvo all system scanner.